igorlityuev/task/readme.md

-this is first file for Igor github work 2 after changes
+this is first file for Igor github work 2 after changes djgls

 work 2
 sfdfjb,vz